raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Current status

+Pen is still under heavy development.
+Currently, the language is at the stage of finalizing its syntax.
+Although the language syntax started with a very small number of constructs at the beginning.
+We've been adding more and more operations

+We have quite a few standard libraries too now.

 ## Changes in v0.4

 Since a v0.4 release of the language had been blocked by the [LLVM 14](https://releases.llvm.org/14.0.0/docs/ReleaseNotes.html) release, it includes many new features in the language and complementary tools.
 Here, I've listed some major features of them.